PatoProgramador/PatoProgramador/README.md

 # ¡Hi!, I´m Kevin (Also know as Pato)👋🦆💻

-I am a Full stack developer with a curious mind so I'm always working on a side project to learn or practice.
+I am a Full stack web developer and I am doing my degree in Software engineering.
+I am a person with a curious mind so I'm always working on a side project to learn or practice.
 I feel passion about programming useful and interesting applications, so on my goals are to specialize more and more in this area.
 I love expanding my knowledge every day 🚀

 <p>